 Rising global population has increased the concern about food security.
 A future challenge will be to secure the food supply for people and double the food production to feed a population that is projected to reach 9.73 billion by 2050.
 Aside from population growth, several previous studies found that food security can be affected by several other factors, including climate change, which influences food production through changes in crop yields and cropland and hence food availability.
 Studies also concluded that climate change is projected to negatively affect the global food system and food availability especially in the developing countries.
+Recent COVID-19 pandemic has also posted challenges on food security.
 Through eight lectures and class discussion, students are expected to understand the issues covering climate change, food security and agriculture with methods and applications to evaluate the impacts of climate change plus implications of mitigation and adaptation strategies.
 Moreover, students are expected to learn methods and applications of program and public policy evaluation in agriculture.